nherman/resume/README.md

 # Nick Herman — Director of Engineering

 ## Summary
-Director of Engineering with 10+ years of experience guiding software engineering teams.
-Successfully lead development of multiple software products from initial design to deployment and beyond.
+Director of Engineering with 10+ years of experience managing software engineering teams.
+A proven leader who has developed multiple commercially successful software products through all phases from design to deployment, and beyond.
 Skills include team building/leadership, product design, and software architecture.

 ## Qualifications